Scrubs (TV series): Cancellation

+Revival

+As early as 2022, series creator Bill Lawrence planned on doing a revival of the series.
+In December 2024, it was reported that a Scrubs revival was in development at ABC from Lawrence.
+In July 2025, the revival received a series order and it was confirmed Zach Braff, Donald Faison and Sarah Chalke would return.
+The revival was then set to debut during the 2025–26 television season on ABC.
+In September 2025, Judy Reyes and John C. McGinley were confirmed to return in recurring roles.
+Executive producers include Lawrence, Braff, Faison, Chalke, Jeff Ingold, Liza Katzer, Tim Hobert and Aseem Batra, with Hobert and Batra serving as showrunners.
+In October 2025, it was reported that Hobert left the production due to creative differences.
+The revived series will premiere on February 25, 2026 with back-to-back episodes.

 Music

 Music plays a large role in Scrubs.
 A wide variety of rock, pop, and indie artists are featured, and almost every episode ends with a musical montage summing up the themes and plot lines of the episode, and the music for these montages is often picked even before the episodes are completely written.

 Members of the cast and crew were encouraged to contribute song suggestions, with many ideas coming from series creator Bill Lawrence, writer Neil Goldman, and actors Zach Braff (whose college friends Cary Brothers and Joshua Radin appear on the Scrubs soundtrack) and Christa Miller (who selected Colin Hay and Tammany Hall NYC).
 According to Lawrence, "Christa picks so much of the music for the show that a lot of the writers and actors don't even go to me anymore when they have a song.
 They hand it to her."

-Featured songs present in the original broadcasts appear unaltered in the DVD release of the show.
-However, a handful of songs were replaced in the versions released to streaming services such as Netflix and Hulu due to licensing issues.
+Featured songs present in the original broadcasts appear mostly unaltered on the DVD releases of the show (with the exception of the first season).
+However, a lot of songs were replaced in the versions released to streaming services such as Netflix and Hulu due to licensing issues.

 Scrubs featured a musical episode in the sixth season, "My Musical", guest-starring Tony-nominated Avenue Q actress Stephanie D'Abruzzo.
 The episode was nominated for five Emmy Awards, winning one.